aserto-dev/java-directory/examples/README.md

 ## 1. building the examples

-Ensure you are in the `example` directory, and execute:
+Ensure you are in the `examples` directory and execute:

 ```
 mvn clean && mvn package